MichalSmieszek/Androiddd/README.md

  -Basic auth.<br />
  -Server + front-end you can find here https://github.com/grzegorz2047/TASProjekt

-And reaction of teacher during defence ,,When I put button called button I' ll send it to server?". ;) I didn't notice that ;(
+And reaction of teacher during defence ,,When I put button called button, does it be sent to server?". ;) I didn't notice that ;(